php-middleware/phpdebugbar/README.md

 composer require --dev php-middleware/php-debug-bar
 ```

-To build this middleware you need to injecting inside `PhpDebugBarMiddleware` instance `DebugBar\JavascriptRenderer` (you can get it from `DebugBar\StandardDebugBar`) and add middleware to your middleware runner:
+To build middleware you need to inject `DebugBar\JavascriptRenderer` (you can get it from `DebugBar\StandardDebugBar`) inside `PhpDebugBarMiddleware` and add it into your middleware runner:

 ```php
 $debugbar = new DebugBar\StandardDebugBar();